- Voted Best Personal Injury Attorney

 At Naqvi Injury Law, we have extensive experience handling complicated cases.
 Our founding lawyer — Farhan Naqvi — routinely litigated more than 200 cases when working at one of the largest personal injury law firm in Nevada.
 We will treat you like family, while guiding you through the legal process during this emotionally sensitive time.

 A wrongful death claim is essentially a lawsuit brought on behalf of a deceased party, who, if he or she were alive, would be able to bring a personal injury claim against the at-fault party.
 Because wrongful death claims are considered civil lawsuits, they must be filed in court by the appropriate party.
 Furthermore, liability will only take the form of money damages, whereas a criminal charge for homicide, filed by a prosecutor, may result in the responsible party’s imprisonment.
-A wrongful death claim can still be filed even if a criminal case is already in progress.
+It is important to consult with an experienced wrongful death lawyer because a wrongful death claim can still be filed even if a criminal case is already in progress.
+A wrongful death lawyer can help you navigate the complexities of the legal process and ensure that your rights are protected throughout the case.

 The most common kinds of negligent acts that justify wrongful death claims, include: